espocrm/documentation/user-guide/activities-and-calendar.md

 Date Start and Date Due fields are not required.
 Dates can be specified with or without time parts.

-### Reminder
+### Reminders

-Reminder for the task record will be available only if Date Due is specified and it has time part.
+Reminders for the task record will be available only if Date Due is specified and it has time part.

 ## Calendar